Overview and summary of the PPWR Regulation

 What is the PPWR?

 The abbreviation PPWR stands for “Packaging and Packaging Waste Regulation”.
-It is a European regulation that was adopted by a large majority in the EU Parliament at the end of April 2024, just a few weeks before the European elections.
+It is a European regulation that aims to reduce the environmental impact of packaging within the European Union.

 Special features of a European regulation